davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ### Resampling

-Note that the previous two functions don't change the origin or alignments of cell borders at all: they just lump or split values within the same grid framework.
-If you need to match datasets and they have different origins and aligments then you need to use the more complex `resample` function.
+Note that the previous two functions don't change the **origin** or **alignments of cell borders** at all: they just lump or split values within the same grid framework.
+If you need to match datasets and they have different origins and alignments then you need to use the more complex `resample` function.
 We won't look at this further here because it is basically a simpler case of ...

 ### Reprojecting a raster